Dr. I. K. (Irving) Barber (1923 – 2012)

 BSF, RPF, LLD

-Dr. I. K. Barber, the principal donor for the Learning Centre, first came to The University of British Columbia in September of 1945 and graduated with a Bachelor of Science in Forestry degree in 1950.
+Dr. I. K. Barber (1923 – 2012), the principal donor for the Learning Centre, first came to The University of British Columbia in September of 1945 and graduated with a Bachelor of Science in Forestry degree in 1950.
 In 1952, he qualified as a Professional Registered Forester.
-He has been involved in the forest industry in British Columbia for 57 years, working with people at all levels and throughout the province.
+He was involved in the forest industry in British Columbia for 57 years, working with people at all levels and throughout the province.
 In 1978, at the age of 55, he founded Slocan Forest Products Ltd. and over the next 23 years built it into one of the leading lumber producers in North America.
 Dr. Barber retired as Chairman in February 2002.

 Dr. Barber’s leadership has been recognized throughout his career, including, in 1996, being awarded the Forest Excellence Award in Communications for his involvement in the publication of The Working Forest of British Columbia.
 In 1997, he was presented with the Ernst and Young Entrepreneur of the Year award for the Pacific Region.